MEET OUR STAFF

 Paul graduated with his undergraduate degree in Political Science and Elementary Education from UNC – Chapel Hill and got his master’s degree from Delta State University.
 He is married to Kelly Barnhardt and they are the proud parents of three children, Gilbert, Molly, and Ronan.

-Allen Davis, Director of Program Operations
+Allen Davis, Director of Secondary Scholar Initiatives/ Regional Director of Operations

 Allen has been apart of the Freedom School movement for more than 6 years.
 He has previously served as an intern, site coordinator, and lead regional site coordinator.
 He believes in working to make Freedom School a great place for thousands of children across the city of Charlotte.
 Allen has also served as an Ella Baker Trainer for The Children’s Defense Fund.
 He is an active member of Phi Beta Sigma Fraternity, Inc. Allen attended the University of North Carolina at Charlotte where he majored in Africana Studies.
 Allen believes that the work of Freedom School Partners is crucial to the betterment of Charlotte and our nation as we produce the leaders of tomorrow.